jmew/selenium-bootcamp/README.md

 Test cases can be run in one of two ways.

-1. From PyCharm.
-You can run the test in the IDE with the run button [[TODO FINISH]]
+1. From PyCharm: You can run the test in the IDE by right clicking your python file and clicking "Run"
-2. From command line.
-Navigate to the directory of python file.
-Run the command:

-    Python (INSERT FILE NAME HERE).py
+2. From command line: Navigate to the directory of python file.
+Run the command: "Python (INSERT FILE NAME HERE).py"

 #####Challenge: